Skip to content

 RTK uses measurements of the phase of the signal's carrier wave, rather than the information content of the signal.
 It relies on a single reference station to provide real-time corrections, which can work with multiple mobile stations.

 Two RTK GNSS modules and a datalink are required to setup RTK with PX4.
 The fixed-position ground-based GPS unit is called the Base and the in-air unit is called the Rover.
 The Base unit connects to QGroundControl (via USB) and uses the datalink to stream RTCM corrections to the vehicle (using the MAVLink GPS_RTCM_DATA message).
-On the autopilot, the MAVLink packets are unpacked and sent to the Rover unit, where they are processed to get the RTK solution.
+On the autopilot, GPS_RTCM_DATA packets are reassembled according to the MAVLink fragment and sequence fields before the RTCM byte stream is forwarded to the Rover unit, where it is processed to get the RTK solution.

 The datalink should typically be able to handle an uplink rate of 300 bytes per second (see the Uplink Datarate section below for more information).